Holidays Calendar for January 26, 2023

 - 1967 Born: Colin Needham, English businessman, co-founder of Internet Movie Database (IMDb).

-- 1966 The Beaumont Children went missing form Glenelg Beach, South Australia.
+- 1966 The Beaumont children went missing form Glenelg Beach, South Australia.
 This case is one of the largest police investigations in Australian criminal history.

-- 1962 Ranger 3 was launched to study the moon.
-The space probe missed the moon by 22,000 miles.
+- 1962 Ranger 3 was launched to study the Moon.
+The space probe missed the Moon by 22,000 miles.

 - 1955 Born: Eddie Van Halen, Dutch-American guitarist, songwriter, and producer, known as the co-founder of the hard rock band Van Halen.

 - 1952 Black Saturday in Egypt.
-Rioters burnt central business district in Cairo, targeting British and upper-class Egyptian businesses.
+Rioters burnt the central business district in Cairo, targeting British and upper-class Egyptian businesses.

 - 1933 Died: Alva Belmont, American multi-millionaire and a major figure in the women's suffrage movement.